based on 7 nights

-The elegant ‘Nile Avenue’ restaurant located on the Nile Deck features a savoury modern fusion of contemporary and authentic dishes prepared by internationally trained chefs.
+The elegant ‘Nile Avenue’ restaurant located on the Nile Deck features a savory modern fusion of contemporary and authentic dishes prepared by internationally trained chefs.
 The Upper First Deck is ideal for afternoon tea.
 The Bel Air’s sophisticated lounge bar features distinctive and intimate spaces providing an ideal retreat for individuals, as well as open, comfortable seating areas for groups.
-Elegance, warmth and inviting colours are integrated throughout to enjoy an after dinner drink against a breathtaking Nile view.
+Elegance, warmth and inviting colors are integrated throughout to enjoy an after dinner drink against a breathtaking Nile view.
 There is a spa with massage rooms, spa and sauna rooms.

 All sightseeing is included with expert Egyptologists and all entry fees are included.

 The MS Mayfair is a really good value Nile Cruise option, tastefully decorated and with some balconies in the rooms.

 4 Nights Nile Cruise